WenqinSHAO/as_topo/README.md

 ```
 and then visit [http://localhost:8000/graph.html](http://localhost:8000/graph.html).

-The web page loads the [example.json](./example.json) at the beginning.
-One can also select and visualize other .json files locally available.
+One can also select and visualize .json files locally available.
 At the bottom of the page, we provide as well the parameters fed to [as_graph.py](./as_graph.py)
 in building the graph.